New York Law Firm Represents Mothers and Babies Injured by Forceps

 These conditions are heartbreaking enough as they are.
 But when they're the result of a bad decision by a doctor, nurse or other medical professional, the patients are victims of birth injury and other forms of medical malpractice.
 Medical professionals have a legal and ethical duty to provide care that meets reasonable community standards.
 When they fail in that duty, their patients have the right to hold them responsible for the results -- physical, emotional and financial.

-If you or someone you love has suffered a forceps-related birth injury, call the NY birth injury attorneys at Wingate, Russotti, Shapiro & Halperin, LLP today at (212) 986-7353 for a free evaluation of your case.
+If you or someone you love has suffered a forceps-related birth injury, call the NY forceps injury attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP today at (212) 986-7353 for a free evaluation of your case.